History of philosophy in Pakistan: Early Islamic Era

-As the Islamic Golden Age began, the region of Modern Pakistan played an important role in its promulgation.
+As the Islamic Golden Age began, the region of Modern Pakistan further played an important role in its promulgation.
 Abu Ali al-Sindhi, the tutor of Bayazid Bastami, is thought to have brought the concept of Fana to his student.
 Whereas, Kankah of Sindh, a prominent Astronomer of the time was among the earliest translators of Indic philosophical and scientific texts into Arabic for the Caliphate.
 Meanwhile, mathematics and logic were further promoted by people belonging to the Indus Basin.
+Indian mathematical knowledge, including the decimal place-value system, entered Arabic Mathematics during this broader period, allowing Al-Khwārizmī to later expound on it, further leading to its Latin transmission which became important for European Mathematics.

+Classical and Late Islamic Era

-During the Middle ages, philosophy in the region of Modern Pakistan focused primarily on Islamic Mysticism.
+During the Middle Ages, philosophy in the region of Modern Pakistan focused primarily on Islamic Mysticism.
 However, a trend of Humanism can be seen during the Middle Ages.
 Shah Abdul Latif Bhittai from Sindh was known for his metaphysical romanticism and symbolic philosophy.
 Similarly, Bulleh Shah from Punjab, considered the 'Father of Punjabi Enlightenment', opposed religious orthodoxy and remains one of the most influential humanistic philosophers from South Asia.
+Shah Hussain, a Malāmatī Sufi poet and saint, pioneered the Kafi form in Punjabi poetry.
+Meanwhile, Sultan Bahu, a major populariser of the concept of Waḥdat al-Wujūd in the subcontinent introduced the Siharfi (acrostic-alphabet) in Punjabi.

+Pīr Rōshān, a Pashtun Sufi thinker born in the Punjab, founded the Roshani Movement.
+Described as heterodoxical movement with Millenarianism view, it was popular with the Pashtun populations in the region of modern KPK and Afghanistan.
+The movement itself challenged Pashtun tribal society, raising issues of leadership, authority, and social ethics.
+Pir Roshan advocated for egalitarianism, and questioned the injustices of the Mughal rulers of his time.
+During his lifetime and position as leader of the movement, the pantheistic character of the Roshaniyya movement and its mass millenarian appeal were overwhelming.
+After his death death in 1575 the pantheistic Sufi character of the movement became less and less prominent.

+Khuśḥāl Khān Khaṭṭak, a prolific writer and known as the "Father of Pashto Literature", was born in Nowshera, Khyber Pakhtunkhwa in modern-day Pakistan.
+His central philosophical-political project was an argument for Pashtun tribal unity as a precondition for resisting Mughal domination via ethics of ghayrat (honor/pride) and nang (dignity) supposed to override the fragmenting effects of the Pashtunwali, with its competing logics of badal (revenge) and nanawatai (sanctuary).
+Making it a work of applied Pashtun political philosophy regarding the conversion of a customary ethical code into a basis for collective political action.

-During the late middle era Sachal Sarmast engaged in a Persian-Sindhi metaphysical synthesis and defended Ibn Arabi’s ideas, popularizing these concepts in Sindh.
+During the late middle era Rahman Baba engaged in Pashtun Quietist philosophy, whereas Sachal Sarmast engaged in a Persian-Sindhi metaphysical synthesis and defended Ibn Arabi’s ideas, further popularising these concepts in Sindh.